mrutyunjayamsrit/Home_Automation/README.md

   http://localhost:3030/getDeviceInfo

 6) Usually for additing device info we will use websocket or MQTT protocol.
 I am making use of MQTT protocol to publish the information from my device and subscribe the topic001 which i have published with device infomation.
 In realtime devices will publish data to mqtt broker and the client will subscribe the data from the broker.
 This also demonstrate the event handlings  with clinet.on() methods.

+7) Using the library package 'bunyan' for logging and tracing purpose. we can enable log.debug, log.info, log.error using this.